 - Funded the construction of, the furnishing, fitting and equipment of an Adolescent palliative care facility at JHCH

-- The Trust has established an equipment fund to provide families with home care apparatus supporting in home care.
+- The Trust has established an equipment fund to provide families with immediate access to equipment.

 - Initiated a paediatric palliative care volunteer service

 The Nicholas Trust in collaboration with Hunter New England Area Health and the Newcastle Permanent Charitable Foundation have established Australia’s first adolescent palliative care room within an acute treatment hospital.